 You may apply for housing as soon as you receive notice of your transfer to Kirtland.
 The date in which you are eligibile to receive an address for a home is 30 days prior to your arrival date, no matter how early you apply.
 If housing is not available you may request placement on our wait list according to your grade and the number of bedrooms for which you qualify.
 We will refer units as they become available.
 Please remember when checking your position on the the wait list that it may be outdated as it does not update regularly.
 Don't hesitate to call our office at 505-232-2049 if you have any questions.

-You can complete an online application or visit the Kirtland Family Housing Office to submit a written application.
+You can complete an online application here.
 A referral certificate from the base Housing Management Office is required for every applicant BEFORE housing is assigned to Other Eligible Tenants, and before signing the lease for Active-Duty military members.

 No, we do not downgrade our residents.